aryanpatel2121/Automatic-Attendance-System-with-Facial-Recognition/README.md

-# Cloud-Enabled Automatic Attendance System with Facial Recognition
+# Automatic Attendance System with Facial Recognition

 A full-stack application for automated student attendance tracking using facial recognition technology.
 This system consists of a FastAPI backend and a modern React frontend.